PauseAI/pauseai-website/src/posts/action.md

 description: Ways to help out with pausing AGI development.
 ---

-AI will won't get safer unless we act decisively to push for safety.
+AI won't get safer unless we act decisively to push for safety.
 Choose an activity below from your interest / skill areas and help save the future!

 ## For everyone